May 2-4, 2023

-After more than two years we are thrilled to be finally bringing our Learning Journey back in-person at Paicines Ranch!
-Sallie Calhoun, the Paicines Ranch Learning Center and the #NoRegrets Initiative team will be hosting a three-day immersive convening: Regeneration Through Agriculture: A Learning Journey at Paicines Ranch, October 5-7, 2021.
+Sallie Calhoun, the Paicines Ranch Learning Center and the #NoRegrets Initiative team will be hosting a three-day immersive convening: Regeneration Through Agriculture: A Learning Journey for Investors and Funders at Paicines Ranch, September 27-29, 2022.

 The Learning Journey takes place at Paicines Ranch, a regenerative ranch located two hours south of San Francisco in San Benito County, California.

 — What is the Learning Journey? —

 Designed for impact investors, philanthropists, and other financial activists, this land-based gathering illustrates the power of regenerative and relational agriculture to grow a thriving food system resilient to climate change – and the power of people like you to extend its practice and impact.
 It is what we have learned from using these agricultural practices at Paicines Ranch that has informed the way we think about philanthropy and investing, and is at the core of our land and asset management strategy.

 — How it Works —

 Expert-led demonstrations, group discussions, case studies, and nourishing meals will provide an open sharing and dissemination of the principles of regenerative farming and ranching in practice at Paicines Ranch.
 You will explore exciting topics such as: holistically managed rangeland using grazing to increase biodiversity and ecosystem health; a polyculture perennial-based vineyard designed to be managed by grazing livestock; diversified cropland integrating livestock in an annual system; and the role of context and conditions in creating systems change.

 — Who Should Attend —